Last Updated: March 20, 2023

-Put a teaspoon of pine needles into a 200ml cup of boiled water.
+- Put a teaspoon of pine needles into a 200ml cup of boiled water.

 You can use this tea to wash your face or use it with a cotton pad as a face toner.
 Your skin will be grateful and you will notice a gradual improvement in your complexion.

-Pine Needles Steam Inhalation
+Pine Needle Steam Inhalation

-Make a stronger batch of tea (1l to 4-5 spoons of pine needles).
+- Make a stronger batch of tea (1L to 4-5 spoons of pine needles).

-Put a towel over your head and lean over the pot so you can trap the steam.
+- Put a towel over your head and lean over the pot so you can trap the steam.

 - Breathe in deeply and feel your airways clearing.

-Pine Needles Bath
+Pine Needle Bath

-Make a strong batch of tea (1l to 5-6 spoons of pine needles).
+- Make a strong batch of tea (1L to 5-6 spoons of pine needles).

-Light some candles, play some nice music, and enjoy the rich smell of pines as it melts away your stress and worries.
+- Light some candles, play some nice music, and enjoy the rich smell of pines as it melts away your stress and worries!

-Pine Needles Incense
+Pine Needle Incense